yugabyte/yugabyte-db/docs/content/latest/api/ycql/expr_fcall.md

 ## Partition_hash function
-YugabyteDB uses `partition_hash` function that takes as arguments the values of the `partition keys` and returns an `uint16` hash used to distribute rows internally.
+`partition_hash` is a function that takes as arguments the values of partition keys of a row and returns an `uint16` hash value.
 The full hash partition value spans from `0 - 65535`.
+Each tablet keeps are range of values and the hash is used to decode on which tablet the row will reside.
+We can also use `partition_hash` as a filter in the `WHERE` clause to query tablets directly based on their hash-range.
-We can use this function to query a subset of the data, get approximate count of rows in table, or do a parallel full table scans.
+We can query a subset of the data, get approximate count of rows in table, or do a parallel full table scans.

 ### Querying a subset of the data
 Assuming we have a table: